Skip to main content Skip to footer

 Patrick Hemmerlé, Artistic Director

-There are two remaining concerts in this series:
+There is one remaining concert in this series:

 (Thomas Kelly gave a recital on 5 November 2022, which was the first in this year’s series; followed by a concert by Jeremy Thurlow, Poppy Beddoe, Henry Chandler and Tim Lowe on 4 March 2023).